speedfuns/botw/MasterSwordAndDungeons.md

 > Make sure to grab the 5 Ice Arrows after the 4th terminal.
 > Optional: Grab the extra 5 Bomb Arrows after the last terminal if you missed any shots during the Vah'Medoh fight or for safety.

 Defeat Windblight Ganon using the Falcon Bow (very important that you use this bow).
-Grab the heart container after.
+Grab the **Heart Container** after.

 After you get Revali's Gale, talk to the Elder and grab the **Great Eagle Bow** from the chest.
 > Optional: Rest at the cooking pot until Morning to avoid enemies in the Wasteland area.